Wales Council of the Blind

 A service giving carers a break from their caring responsibilities by providing short term care to the cared-for-person in their own home or in a residential setting.

-Responsible person ALN
+Responsible person CYP

 This is the headteacher or appropriate governor that is chair of the governing body unless the governing body has designated another governor for the purpose.
 In the case of a nursery school, the responsible person is the headteacher.
 The responsible person must be informed by the LA when they conclude that a pupil at a school has SENs.
 The responsible person must then ensure all those who will teach the child know about his or her SENs.